 The major features of the Amended 2019 Plan are summarized below.
-The Amended 2019 Plan is substantially similar to the 2019 Plan except for the amendments as previously described.
-The summary is qualified in its entirety by reference to the full text of the Amended 2019 Plan, a copy of which may be obtained upon request to our Corporate Secretary at Two Carlson Parkway, Suite 260, Minneapolis, Minnesota 55447, or by telephone at (763) 312-6755.
+Other than increasing the number of common shares available for issuance, the Amended 2019 Plan is unchanged from the current plan.
+The summary is qualified in its entirety by reference to the full text of the Amended 2019 Plan, a copy of which may be obtained upon request to our Corporate Secretary at 301 Carlson Parkway, Suite 210, Minnesota 55305, or by telephone at (763) 496-5454.
 A copy of the Amended 2019 Plan has also been filed electronically with the SEC as Appendix A to this proxy statement and is available through the SEC's website at www.sec.gov.